MiroMindAI/MiroThinker/README.md

 > **💡 Why this is minimal**: These 3 MCP servers cover the core capabilities needed for research tasks: web search, content extraction, and code execution.
 Each server provides multiple tools.
 All other servers are optional enhancements.
 >
+> **🤖 Summary LLM**: The `SUMMARY_LLM` can be a smaller model like Qwen3-14B or GPT-5-Nano.
+The choice has minimal impact on overall performance—use whichever is most convenient for your setup.
+>
 > **📊 For Benchmark Evaluation**: If you plan to run benchmark evaluations, you also need `OPENAI_API_KEY` for LLM-as-a-Judge functionality used in evaluation scripts.
 >
 > **📖 For more details**: See [MiroFlow Tools README](libs/miroflow-tools/README.md) for complete documentation of all available tools.